mpanunto/PanunTools/docs/README_CreateFireProgression.md

 ### How does it work?

 The tool builds a fire progression by iteratively projecting, clipping, erasing, and merging the perimeters inside an incident's Progression GDB.
-For this tool to work, the fire perimeter feature classes within the incident's Progression GDB must follow a "i_YYYYMMDD_HHMM_IncidentName_OtherInfo" naming convention, as shown in the below screenshot.
+For this tool to work, the fire perimeter feature classes within the incident's Progression GDB must follow a "i_YYYYMMDD_HHMM_IncidentName_AnyOtherInfo" naming convention, as shown in the below screenshot.
 The tool parses perimeter dates & times from the filenames, and uses this information to create some useful labeling/symbolization fields.

 ![screenshot_CreateFireProgression_1.png](/docs/screenshot_CreateFireProgression_1.png?raw=true)